Chaga Mushroom Gummies: The Complete Antioxidant & Immune Support Guide (2026)

 • Diabetics on medication — chaga may lower blood sugar, which could cause hypoglycemia when combined with diabetes medication

-• Pre-surgery patients — stop chaga 2 weeks before scheduled surgery
+• Pre-surgery patients — stop chaga 2 weeks before scheduled surgery due to potential effects on blood clotting

 The Bottom Line